-Electric cooperatives are consumer-owned membership corporations originally formed in the 1930’s and ‘40s to provide electric service to rural sections of the country.
-Today, there are over 900 electric cooperatives throughout 47 states that serve over 42 million people.
+Electric cooperatives are consumer-owned membership corporations originally formed in the 1930’s and ’40’s to provide electric service to rural sections of the country.
+Today there are over 900 electric cooperatives throughout 47 states that serve over 42 million people.

-Our 11 members provide retail electric service to their member-owners who total more than 550,000 (in terms of meters served) representing a population of approximately 1.2 million.
+Our 11 members provide retail electric service to their member-owners who total more than 560,000 (in terms of meters served) representing a population of approximately 1.5 million.
 Consumers are located in 70 counties along 59,000 miles of distribution lines that extend from Delaware and Maryland, south across Virginia to the North Carolina border, and from Virginia’s Eastern Shore to the Allegheny Highlands.
 Our corporate headquarters is located in Glen Allen, Virginia.

 Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership without gender, social, racial, political or religious discrimination.

 Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.

 Members contribute equitably to, and democratically control, the capital of their cooperative.

 Cooperatives are autonomous, self-help organizations controlled by their members.

 Cooperatives provide education and training for their members, elected representatives, managers and employees so they can contribute effectively to the development of their cooperatives.
 They inform the general public, particularly young people and opinion leaders, about the nature and benefits of cooperation.

 Cooperatives serve their members most effectively and strengthen the cooperative movement by working together through local, national, regional and international structures.